 BONUS: KWFinder Review & Tip

-Do you know that you can customize the stats to display data based on your needs?
+Do you know that you can customize the stats to display data based on your needs using KWFinder?

 Step 4: Use the ‘Results Filter’ feature

-It would take less than 5 seconds for you to get the results after the search.
-Now, the next step is to use the 'Results Filter' to find for profitable long tail keywords.
+It would take less than 5 seconds for you to get a long list of related keywords result after the search.
+Now, the next step is to use the ‘Results Filter’ to find for the most profitable long tail keywords.

 There are many opinions on this (if you compare this KWFinder review with other blogs) but I find out that the best setting are as follow: